van-essa/Project1_Metaverse/README.md

 The future feature shall include more immersive animation to engage th visiting user and communicate the world of Metaverse with immersive videos.

 ## 4. Typography and colour scheme
-The Typography used on the site was Bellota Text Light 300 and was taken from Google Fonts: https://fonts.google.com/specimen/Bellota+Text?category=Display,Monospace
+The Typography used on the site was Bellota Text Light 300 and was taken from [Google Fonts](https://fonts.google.com/specimen/Bellota+Text?category=Display,Monospace)
 The scheme of the colours used for the site is this:
 !(ColourPallete)[images/ReadMeImages/colourpallete.png]